A femoral hernia is a small, sometimes uncomfortable, lump in the upper groin that can need emergency surgery if it becomes blocked.

 Surgical repair is the recommended treatment for all femoral hernias.

 Femoral hernia repair can be carried out using either open surgery or laparoscopic (keyhole) surgery.
+Open surgery involves making a larger cut and therefore has a longer recovery period.
+Keyhole surgery involves making three to four keyhole-sized cuts, which reduces blood loss, pain after surgery, scarring and the recovery period.
 Your surgeon will discuss which option would be best for you.
-Your surgeon will also discuss femoral hernia repair complications with you, including the small possibility that the femoral hernia recurs.
+Your surgeon will also discuss the complications of femoral hernia repair with you, including the small possibility that your femoral hernia will recur.

-Following surgery, you should be able to return home on the same day and return to work within six weeks.
+After surgery, you should be able to return home on the same day and return to work in six weeks.